 Unoccupied Property Insurance

-If you own a property, there may be times when it stands empty for a number of consecutive days which could invalidate or severely restrict the cover on your home insurance.
+If you own a property, there may be times when it stands empty for a number of consecutive days, which could invalidate or severely restrict the cover on your home insurance or landlords insurance.

-In cases like this, you may typically need unoccupied property insurance (also known as empty property cover) to insure that your home is still protected against unexpected events that cause loss or damage such as floods, fire, theft etc.
+In cases like this, you may typically need unoccupied property insurance (also known as empty property cover or unoccupied house insurance).
+This will ensure that your home is still protected against unexpected events that cause loss or damage, such as floods, fire, theft etc.

-There are various circumstances in which a property can become unoccupied or empty, such as:
+There are various circumstances in which a property can become unoccupied or empty, and you need unoccupied property insurance, such as:

-you are a landlord with a let property that is experiencing a period of void;
+you are a landlord with a let property that is experiencing a void;

 the property is undergoing significant renovation, alteration or extension;